SixdegreeLab/MasteringChainAnalytics/en/ch18/ch18-uniswap-multichain-analysis.md

 # 18 Uniswap Multi-Chain Data Comparative Analysis

 Uniswap is one of the leading decentralized exchanges (DEX) in the DeFi space.
-The Uniswap smart contract was initially deployed on the Ethereum blockchain in 2018, and it has since expanded to other chains such as Arbitrum, Optimism, Polygon, and Celo in 2021 and 2022.
+The Uniswap smart contract was initially deployed on the Ethereum blockchain in 2018.
+It has since expanded to other chains such as Arbitrum, Optimism, Polygon, and Celo in 2021 and 2022.
 It continues to gain momentum with a new proposal to deploy on the Binance Smart Chain (BNB).
 In this article, we will explore how to analyze the performance of Uniswap across multiple chains in 2022.
 Please note that Celo chain is not included in this analysis as it is not currently supported by Dune.

 Dashboard for this tutorial: [Uniswap V3 Performance In 2022 Multichains](https://dune.com/sixdegree/uniswap-v3-performance-in-2022-multi-chains)<a id="jump_8"></a>

 All queries in this tutorial are executed using the Dune SQL.

 Interestingly, during the completion of this tutorial, the Uniswap Foundation launched a new round of bounty program, focusing on analyzing Uniswap's performance across multiple chains on January 25, 2023.
-This tutorial hopes to provide some insights and ideas, and participants can further expand on these queries to participate in the bounty program.
+This tutorial hopes to provide some insights and ideas; participants can further expand on these queries to participate in the bounty program.
 We wish you the best of luck in earning the generous rewards.
 You can find more information about the Unigrants program and the [Bounty #21 - Uniswap Multichain](https://unigrants.notion.site/Bounty-21-Uniswap-Multichain-b1edc714fe1949779530e920701fd617)<a id="jump_8"></a> here.

 ## Key Content of Multi-Chain Data Analysis